fourcodes-org/proof-of-concepts/snowflake/Readme.md

 ```

 _create the warehouse_

+A virtual warehouse, often referred to simply as a “warehouse”, is a cluster of compute resources in Snowflake.
+Virtual warehouses are required when performing select or other operations requiring compute resources.

 A SQL worksheet should be made to carry out the SQL statement to create the SQL `WAREHOUSE`.